Intensity-Modulated Radiation Therapy

 A urologist can determine if intensity-modulated radiation therapy is right for your type of tumor and stage of cancer.

 Tumors in the prostate and other parts of the urinary system are sometimes small enough to be treated successfully with radiation therapy.
-It’s a type of treatment that may also be recommended by a urologist in situations where surgery to remove a tumor isn’t possible or advisable.

-• It’s a form of radiation therapy intended to minimize radiation exposure while still targeting the tumor and affected tissues.
+An alternative to traditional radiation delivery, which can present certain exposure risks for patients, is intensity-modulated radiation therapy (IMRT).
+It’s a form of radiation therapy intended to minimize radiation exposure while still targeting the tumor and affected tissues.

 What is Intensity-Modulated Radiation Therapy?

-IMRT is an approach to delivering radiation to malignant (cancerous) tumors that uses computer-controlled devices to target certain areas of a tumor.
-The radiation doses are administered in a way that conforms to the shape of the tumor.
-Because of the specific process involved, IMRT allows for higher doses of radiation to be safely delivered with greater frequency and accuracy in shorter sessions.
+IMRT is an approach to delivering radiation to malignant tumors that uses computer-controlled devices to target certain areas of a tumor.

 How Does IMRT Work?

 Computerized dose calculations are based on results from CT scans, X-rays, PET scans, and/or MRI images.
 The computer will be adjusted so the pattern of radiation delivered matches the size and shape of the tumor, which reduces the risk of damage to healthy tissues.
-The radiation doses are typically applied at varying angles and directions to target the tumor with greater intensity.
-The equipment is controlled from a radiation-protected area where the doctor can view the procedure from a monitor.
-Special shields are used to protect healthy tissues from the radiation.

 surgeons-after-performing-intensity-modulated-radiation-therapy

-What Happens After IMRT?
+What Happens After IMRT

 Patients can return to their normal activities following IMRT.
 There is no need to rest or take special precautions.
 Patients will not be radioactive, so there is also no need to avoid people or refrain from personal contact.